-As of June 30, 2022 and December 31, 2021, the non-controlling interest which are considered material to the company are the non-controlling interest in Telkomsel and Mitratel.
+As of September 30, 2022 and December 31, 2021, the non-controlling interest which are considered material to the company are the non-controlling interest in Telkomsel and Mitratel.
+The non-controlling interest in Telkomsel and Mitratel holds 35% and 28.13%, respectively.